John Montagu (colonial secretary): Early life

 Montagu was born in Lackham, Wiltshire, the second son of Lieutenant-Colonel Edward Montagu, and his wife Barbara, Fleetwood.
 Edward Montagu was great-great-grandson of Lord James Montagu (d.
 1665), who was younger son of Henry Montagu, 1st Earl of Manchester.
-Edward died of wounds in India in 1799.
+Edward died in 1799.

 Army career

 Montagu was sent to England to be educated; he was taught at Cheam School in Surrey, Parson's Green, in Knightsbridge, and by a private tutor.
 In February 1814, Montagu was commissioned ensign in the 52nd Regiment of Foot.
 Montagu fought at the battle of Waterloo, was promoted to lieutenant in November 1815, and to captain in the 64th Regiment of Foot in November 1822.